 Boys and Girls Clubs expect routine contributions to fund operations.
 In the event of a shortfall, Boys and Girls Clubs has a line of credit in the amount of \$1,000,000.
+The Board of Directors has designated a portion of its resources without donor restrictions.
+These funds remain available to be spent at the discretion of the Board of Directors.

-Boys and Girls Clubs received financial relief of approximately \$901,000 and \$1,160,000, in fiscal years 2021 and 2020, respectively, from Paycheck Protection Program (PPP) loans through the Small Business Administration.
+Boys and Girls Clubs received financial relief of approximately \$901,000 and \$1,160,000 in fiscal years 2021 and 2020, respectively, from Paycheck Protection Program (PPP) loans through the Small Business Administration.
 PPP loan principal and interest may be forgiven, in whole or in part, if Boys and Girls Clubs meets eligibility requirements and uses the loans to fund qualified payroll and other eligible costs.
-In fiscal year 2021, Boys and Girls Clubs was notified that principal and interest had been forgiven for the first PPP loan and \$1,160,357 was recognized as contribution revenue.
-The second PPP loan remains conditional at December 31, 2021 and is reflected as a refundable advance; Boys and Girls Clubs was notified in April 2022 that the principal and interest had been forgiven and will recognize contribution revenue in 2022.
+During 2022 and 2021, Boys and Girls Clubs was notified that principal and interest had been forgiven on the loans and \$901,277 and \$1,160,357 was recognized as contribution revenue in 2022 and 2021, respectively.